BitEU/UNIJACK/README.md

 # UNIJACK

-UNIJACK is a text-based blackjack game written in C based off of InJack.
+UNIJACK is a text-based blackjack game written in C based off of [InsightBlackjack](https://github.com/YoannAubineau/InsightBlackjack).

 ## Installation